-When it comes to brand and marketing operations, it can be tempting to “set it and forget it.”
+When it comes to marketing and brand operations, it can be tempting to “set it and forget it.”
 But effective processes grow and evolve with your organization’s ever-changing needs.

-Your brand and marketing operations manager should continually review and evaluate a key set of metrics in order to provide proper care and maintenance for your processes.
+Your marketing and brand operations manager should continually review and evaluate a key set of metrics in order to provide proper care and maintenance for your processes.
 We’ll help your team create benchmarks that will provide important insight for continuous improvement.
 You can track things like: